Skip to content

 Server Maintenance

-We regurlarily deploy improvements to the SMPP software and the platform it runs on, so you may experience a session being disconnected, but you can reconnect almost immediately.
+We regularly deploy improvements to the SMPP software and the platform it runs on, so you may experience a session being disconnected, but you can reconnect almost immediately.
 As long as your client can reconnect automatically, no significant downtime or service disruption will occur.

 When we roll out changes, only one server instance is taken down at a time, so if you require constant connectivity, we recommend you connect to more than one hostname.
-That would additionally allow you to distribute the load over multiple instances thereby minimizing any risk a lost connection would have on your integration.
+That would additionally allow you to distribute the load over multiple instances, thereby minimizing any risk a lost connection would have on your integration.

 Credentials